SLSfEi/web-app/docs/README.md

 - This page will receive scan data from backend via WebSocket protocol.
-- Draw markers according to parameters in local storage using javascript library called `PixiJS`.
+- Draw scan data and markers according to parameters in local storage using javascript library called `PixiJS`.
 - Driver controls functionality will be disabled automatically when `DRIVER_EXECUTABLE` is not found.